-

 The heat pump subsequently compresses this acquired energy to elevate its temperature, transferring it to the building's heating and hot water infrastructure.
 After relinquishing the absorbed energy to the heat pump, the fluid resumes its journey back to the submerged piping to initiate the cycle anew.

 At Sureserve, we have the expertise and knowledge to provide you with the best renewable solutions for your housing stock.
 Our teams are installing around 1,700 heat pumps per year, in addition to other renewable technologies and fabric measures.
 Our trusted high-quality solutions focus on energy efficiency, ensuring warm, safe, and compliant homes, and ultimately improving the quality of life for residents.
 With a nationwide reach, regional and local relationships, and a commitment to excellent client service, we are set up to be a trusted partner for now and the future.
-Contact us today to find out how we can help you.
+Find out how we can help you.